PREVIEW: THE GOUGE

 “What are you doing?”
 I asked.

-The man and the woman’s voices that I heard were from the television.
+The man’s and the woman’s voices that I heard were from the television.
 But what was it?
 What had Sloan seen that would detour her daily routine and keep her unable to speak to me?
 There was only one thing that could do that.
 One thing that I knew would eventually come back to haunt me.
 It was the end of this life that I had created.
 My past was coming back to haunt me.
 I knew that it would; it was inevitable.
 Even when I moved away from that dreadful town, before I was even out of the state, I knew that I could not escape it forever.
 It was a part of me.
-Like a tumor that you can’t cut out and wouldn’t kill you but only make you uncomfortable.
+Like a tumor that you can’t cut out and that won’t kill you, but only make you extremely uncomfortable.

 I looked at the television screen and read the byline: “Cypress Creek: The Man in the Woods Killer Has Returned.”
 I checked the station; it was a cable news channel that focused only on crime and murders that met a certain level of watchability.
 For some reason, the station decided that my past would be great entertainment.